Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.

 SAVING BEFORE PAYING OFF YOUR DEBT

 I would only recommend this option if your debt has a very low-interest rate.
 If you decide to save money before tackling your debt, I highly suggest building your emergency savings first before you focus on saving for anything else.
+Consider a Savings Builder account from CIT Bank.

 Unexpected costs are a huge reason on why people get into debt in the first place.
 If you have low-interest debt and you are only focused on paying it off, it can have huge consequences if unexpected needs arise.
 This might lead to you having to borrow again and it becomes a vicious cycle that's hard to get out of.